MarcoParola/oral_segmentation/README.md

 ### Train
-The train can be done using the implemented models (DeepLab, Fcn and Unet).
+The training can be done using the implemented models (DeepLab, Fcn, and Unet).
 To launch it use the following commands.
 ```
 python train.py model.model_type={networkName}
 ```
-Network name possibility are (default=fcn):
+Network name options are (default=fcn):
 ```
 - fcn
 - deeplab